MakerBogans/BoganParts/safflower/RoadkillExtended/README.md

 * 3 x 3 pin JST-XH (2x for RKE Long)
 * 1 x 4 pin JST-XH (2X for RKE Long)
 * 1 x 5 mm pitch screw terminal (TB00250002BE)

+Molex temp-flex ribbon is the preferred ribbon solution (Molex, 100057-0101).

+For IDC connector/sockets 3M D89120-0131HK with D3448-89120 strain relief clip are the preferred solutions.

 ## Pinout for Ports